kibook/s1kd-tools/tools/s1kd-newdm/README.md

 `.defaults` file
 ----------------

 This file sets default values for each piece of metadata.
-By default, the program will search the current directory for a file named `.defaults`, but any file can be specified by using the -d option.
+By default, the program will search the current directory and parent directories for a file named `.defaults`, but any file can be specified by using the -d option.

 All of the s1kd-new\* commands use the same `.defaults` file format, so this file can contain default values for multiple types of metadata.